sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ### California (General)

 -	In-N-Out burger is a must try.
-Checkout the Animal Style burger on their[secret menu](http://www.in-n-out.com/menu/not-so-secret-menu.aspx).
+Checkout the Animal Style burger on their [secret menu](http://www.in-n-out.com/menu/not-so-secret-menu.aspx).
 -	Many people like [Chipotle](https://www.chipotle.com/)
+-	You also might want to try out local taquerias.
+You can get good prices, fast service and authentic Mexican food in most places.
 -	There's a very good list of concerts that is automatically updated every week (ish) from [a mailing list](http://www.calweb.com/~skoepke/).
 It's simple and comprehensive.
 Found [here](http://www.foopee.com/punk/the-list/).

 #### Car Rentals